RIT Tigers women's ice hockey

-The RIT Tigers women's ice hockey team is one of two hockey teams representing Rochester Institute of Technology in suburban Rochester, New York.
-The team moved to NCAA Division I women's ice hockey as a member of College Hockey America after many years at Division III as part of the ECAC West conference.
-The Bruce B. Bates Women's Hockey Coach is former RIT player and captain Celeste Brown.
+The RIT Tigers women's ice hockey team is one of two college ice hockey teams representing Rochester Institute of Technology (RIT) in the Atlantic Hockey America (AHA) conference of NCAA Division I. The team plays in suburban Rochester, New York at the Gene Polisseni Center.
+RIT alumna and former Tigers captain Celeste Brown has served as the Bruce B. Bates Women's Hockey Coach since July 2020.

+The Tigers moved to NCAA Division I women's ice hockey as a member of College Hockey America (CHA) for the 2012–13 season, after many years at Division III as part of the ECAC West conference.
+The team's conference affiliation was transferred to Atlantic Hockey America following the merger of CHA and Atlantic Hockey in April 2024.

 History

-RIT added women's varsity hockey for the 1975–1976 season.
+RIT added women's varsity ice hockey for the 1975–1976 season.
 After many years in the ECAC East, RIT moved to the ECAC West league for the 2007–08 season.
 The team made three NCAA tournament appearances at the Division III level, in 2007, 2011, and 2012, with a record of 5–2 in tournament games.
 They lost their lone game in the 2007 campaign to Amherst College.
 In their 2011 campaign, the lady Tigers lost at home, in the Frozen Four final, to Norwich University.

 In 2012, the Tigers won their first national championship, on home ice, against Norwich University.
 It was the third-ever national championship for RIT's athletic program and first in women's sports.

-On March 20, 2012, RIT announced that the women's team would move up to Division I for the 2012–13 season, as the men's team did six years prior.
-The Tigers joined the College Hockey America conference.
+On March 20, 2012, RIT announced that the women's team would move up to Division I for the 2012–13 season, as the men's team had six years prior, and join the College Hockey America conference.

-After a successful first season at the division I level going 16–16–5, even after losing their first DI game 6–2 to the Mercyhurst Lakers, the Tigers advanced to the CHA semifinals where they fell to the Syracuse Orange 2–1 in overtime.
+After a successful first season at the Division I level in which the team went 16–16–5, even after losing their first DI game 6–2 to the Mercyhurst Lakers, the Tigers advanced to the CHA semifinals where they fell to the Syracuse Orange, 2–1 in overtime.

 The next season was yet another season to remember.
-The Tigers participated in the Frozen Frontier.
-A 10-day hockey festival at Rochester's Frontier Field.
-The Tigers fell to Clarkson University 6–2.
-The Tigers went on to win 11 out of their last 18 to win the CHA championship 2–1 in double overtime against the team that defeated them in their first ever division I game, the Mercyhurst Lakers.
+The Tigers participated in the Frozen Frontier, a ten-day hockey festival at Rochester's Frontier Field.
+The Tigers fell 2–6 to the Clarkson Golden Kights.
+The Tigers went on to win eleven out of their last eighteen games and won the CHA championship 2–1 in double overtime against the team that defeated them in their first ever Division I game, the Mercyhurst Lakers.